dschoorl/playlists/README.md

 es.portnumber=9200
 ```

-If your installation requires more complex connection details, you need to change the sourcecode at `info.rsdev.playlists.ioc.SpringDatalayerConfig`.
+If your installation requires more complex connection details, you need to change the sourcecode at `info.rsdev.playlists.ioc.SpringElasticsearchConfig`.
 Check the elasticsearch documentation for details.

 ### A Spotify clientId
 Before the playlists application can access Spotify, you must register it with Spotify and receive a clientId.
 A